mifriis/edge-of-kuiper/README.md

 * Invest
 * Take missions
 * Combat
+* Interact with random events
+* Hire crew
+* Outfit your ship

 It's an async realtime game experience where time since your last visit is accelerated and happenings are generated.